-Do an in-depth assessment of your competition.
+Do an in-depth assessment of your competition and their marketing strategy.
 Who are your toughest competitors?
 What are they doing to entice customers to buy their products or services?
 Are they doing something that you aren't?

 What is unique about your product or service?
 If you can't express what makes your product or service different, review why your customers bought from you in the past and then think about why they might buy from you in the future.

 Define who is most likely to buy your product or service.
 Look at your current customers, as they are a good indication of who will buy from you in the future.
 Drill down from those customers to determine who your target customers are.
 Create a scenario that will describe what you can do to get that target customer to buy from you next year.